1996 Texas A&M–Commerce Lions football team

 The 1996 Texas A&M–Commerce Lions football team represented Texas A&M University–Commerce—as a member of the Lone Star Conference (LSC) during the 1996 NCAA Division II football season.
-Led by 11th-year head coach Eddie Vowell, the Lions compiled an overall record of 7–4 with a mark of 4–3 in conference play, placing in a three-way tied for third in the LSC.
+Led by 11th-year head coach Eddie Vowell, the Lions compiled an overall record of 7–4 with a mark of 4–3 in conference play, placing in a three-way tie for third in the LSC.
 The team played its home games at Memorial Stadium in Commerce, Texas.
 Texas A&M University–Commerce was renamed from East Texas State University after joining the Texas A&M University System in 1996.